Instructor: Bette Barnett

 ABOUT THE INSTRUCTOR

 Since 2013 BETTE BARNETT has devoted her work to exploring and experimenting with gold and steel jewelry.
 Beginning her jewelry career in 2010, Bette learned basic skills through private and group lessons with seasoned jewelers and teachers.
 In 2013 Bette began studying the steel/gold processes and continued in advanced workshops with the late Chris Nelson, whose explorations of ancient Japanese techniques were instrumental in launching widespread interest in applying fine gold to steel.
 She has built on those studies by perfecting additional techniques and processes, including Keum Boo and galvanic etching of steel.
 Currently she is developing techniques to fuse various alloys to steel, including shibuichi and shakudo.
+Bette will be a featured guest speaker at the Santa Fe Symposium 2020.

 Visit Bette Barnett's website